There’s quite a lot of misinformation about Making Tax Digital (MTD).

-But it’s no longer the case as of April 2022.
+But it’s no longer the case now.

-In other words, all VAT-registered businesses will need to use software for their accounting, and digitally keep their accounting records relating to VAT.
+In other words, all VAT-registered businesses need to use software for their accounting, and digitally keep their accounting records relating to VAT.

 6. I don’t run a business, so Making Tax Digital doesn’t affect me

 This is one of the trickier gotchas that catches out many people.

 For example, somebody who rents out a single property might not consider themselves to be running a business.
 After all, it might demand very little of their time across the year.

 Or somebody who has a side hustle doing freelance work, but otherwise works a full-time job through which tax is paid via PAYE, might not consider themselves to be running a business.